ga-wdi-boston/wdi_6_rails_api_movies/README.md

 	Only 19 Middleware as opposed to 24 in a full Rails app.

-* Generate a Article resource with scaffolding.
+* Generate a Movie model.
-  ``rails g scaffold Article title body:text``
+  ``rails g model Movie title rating total_gross:integer description:text released_on:date``

-	Notice that this scaffold generator creates much less than is typically generated.
-	No views are generated!

-* Open up the app/controllers/articles_controller.rb
+* Open up the app/controllers/movies_controller.rb

 	Notice how 'thin' this controller is.
 Missing lots of code typically found in a controller.

    It has most of default actions, _missing new and edit_.
 BUT this app only provides a JSON "Representation" of the resource.
-Previously we where always outputting a HTML "Representation" of the resource.
+Previously we where always outputting a HTML "Representation" of the resource.Review

-* Generate a User model.
+* Generate a Review resource.
-  ``rails g model User email``
+  ``rails g model Review name stars:integer comment:text movie:belongs_to``

-* Generate a Comment resource.
-  ``rails g scaffold Comment body:text user:belongs_to article:belongs_to``

-	Comments are just a join model between a specific user and article.
-The comment only contains a body that holds the comment content.
+	Reviews are just a join model between a specific user and movie.
+The review only contains a body that holds the review content.

-* Copy the seed file from this repos db/seeds.db to the articles_api/db/seeds.db.
+* Copy the seed file from this repos db/seeds.db to the movies_api/db/seeds.db.

 	``cp ../wdi_6_rails_lab_api/db/seeds.rb db/seeds.rb``